JimeBlue/dev-finder/README.md

 - Have the correct color scheme chosen for them based on their computer preferences.
 - Persist theme with localStorage

-The GitHub users API endpoint is `https://api.github.com/users/:username`.
-So, if you wanted to search for the Octocat profile, you'd be able to make a request to `https://api.github.com/users/octocat`.

 ### Expected behaviour

 - On first load, show the profile information for NinjaInShade (me).